China urges no U.N. action on Syria before probe completed

 "All sides should be urging peace and pushing for talks."

-U.S. officials acknowledged on Thursday they lacked conclusive evidence that Syrian President Bashar al-Assad personally ordered last week's poison gas attack, and some allies have warned that military action without U.N.
+U.S. officials acknowledged on Thursday they lacked conclusive evidence that Assad personally ordered last week's poison gas attack, and some allies have warned that military action without U.N.
 Security Council authorisation risks making the situation worse.

 On Thursday, the British parliament voted against joining any military action against Syria, dealing a setback to U.S.-led efforts to punish Damascus.

-"It must not only be ascertained if chemical weapons were used, but even more important is determining who used them," Wang was cited as saying in a brief statement on the Foreign Ministry's website.

-Fabius said last week that the international community would need to respond with force if allegations that Assad's forces were behind the chemical attack proved true.

-Moscow and Beijing have both vetoed previous Western efforts to impose U.N. penalties on Assad's government.
+Moscow and Beijing have both vetoed previous Western efforts to impose U.N. penalties on Syrian President Bashar al-Assad.

 China also has been keen to show it is not taking sides and has urged the Syrian government to talk to the opposition and take steps to meet demands for political change.
 It has said a transitional government should be formed.

-(Reporting by Ben Blanchard and Michael Martina; Additional reporting by Jonathan Standing and Pete Sweeney in SHANGHAI; Editing by Nick Macfie)
+(Reporting by Ben Blanchard; Additional reporting by Jonathan Standing and Pete Sweeney in SHANGHAI; Editing by Paul Tait)